serafirim/EmployeeManagement/README.md

 ## What is this?
-A basic MEAN stack app that manages employees in a web application using a RESTful API implementing CRUD (Create, Read, Update, Delete) operations from a Mongo Database
+A basic MEAN stack app that manages employees in a web application using a RESTful API implementing CRUD (Create, Read, Update, Delete) operations from a Mongo Database.

 ## Features
 View all employees